 That’s characteristic of just about everyone I’ve met, clients, instructors, whatever that have scored above that 720/730 mark.

-I think irrational confidence is probably my best my best characteristic as a test taker.
+I think irrational confidence is probably my best characteristic as a test taker.
 That’s your best characteristic overall!
 Oh, thanks man!

-If you enjoyed this video, see: Quant Versus Verbal.
+If you enjoyed this video, watch Quant Versus Verbal.